-November happens to take place during the second-most beautiful season in Japan.
-When maple trees’ leaves become red and those of ginkgo trees turn yellow, it is a symbol of a vibrant fall.
+November happens to take place during the second-most beautiful season in Japan, when maple trees’ leaves become red and those of ginkgo trees turn yellow, to create the iconic Japanese vibrant fall.
 Japanese people, who love contemplating these koyo, pay attention to the weather forecasts to plan visits during the best moments of this season.

 In November, the number of foreign visitors, notably those from western countries, is decreasing.
 As winter is drawing near and without school break, November is not appealing for vacation.
 Yet the attendance at touristic sites remains high because people know that it is an excellent period to enjoy Japan’s diverse landscapes.
 It is a time for the locals to take a break.

 Weekends happen to be quite busy in thermal mountain resorts, in parks and temples renowned for their fall colors.
 Kyoto is a popular place, and its accommodations quickly fill, and its main attractions soon become overcrowded.
 During the second part of November, we recommend planning visits between Mondays and Fridays rather than on the weekend.

 November is a pleasant month regarding humidity: the country’s atmosphere goes from rainy ☔️ to dry.
 There is a high sunshine rate, and there are many sunny days.
 However, average temperatures range lower, from 10 to 17°C (50 to 62.6°F).
 Mornings and evenings quickly become chilly, going below 10°C. Kansai cities, such as Osaka and Hiroshima, enjoy a higher temperature, just like Kyushu in the South.
 Tokyo, on the other hand, is colder.
 In the mountains, winter brings snow as early as the end of the month.

 Two public holidays are not worked in November:

 - November 3 -- 文化の日 Bunka no hi, Culture Day